tnfe/FFCreator/README.md

 - How to Install and Use FFmpeg on CentOS [https://linuxize.com/post/how-to-install-ffmpeg-on-centos-7/](https://linuxize.com/post/how-to-install-ffmpeg-on-centos-7/)
 - How to Install FFmpeg on Debian [https://linuxize.com/post/how-to-install-ffmpeg-on-debian-9/](https://linuxize.com/post/how-to-install-ffmpeg-on-debian-9/)
+- How to compiling from Source on Linux [tecmint.com/install-ffmpeg-in-linux/](tecmint.com/install-ffmpeg-in-linux/)

 #### For a more detailed tutorial, please check [here](https://tnfe.github.io/FFCreator/#/guide/installation)